 Why You Need Better Communications

 About 75% of employees waste valuable work time looking for information they need to do their jobs.
-And when you mismanage communication tools, you make the situation worse.
-Research reveals that 60% of employees receive irrelevant information than the critical information they should get to work.
+When you mismanage communication tools, you make the situation worse.
+Research reveals that 60% of employees receive irrelevant information in addition to the critical information they should get to work.

 According to dynamic signals, 50% of a company’s workers feel added pressure arising from the tools of communication they use.
 You need to guide your workforce on the available communications tools and how to use them effectively.

 From the statistics, you can confirm a need for you to adjust how you communicate.
-Else you will have abysmal morale and high turnover for your employees.
+Failure to do so will result in abysmal morale and high turnover for your employees.

 You are now ready to take the necessary steps to boost your company’s communications.
 Read the guide below to find out more.